ha7ilm/openwebrx/README.md

 - [dsd](https://github.com/f4exb/dsdcc) based demodulators (D-Star, NXDN)
 - [wsjt-x](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) based demodulators (FT8, FT4, WSPR, JT65, JT9)

+**News (2019-10-27 by DD5JFK)**
+- Part of the frontend code has been reworked
+  - Audio buffer minimums have been completely stripped.
+As a result, you should get better latency.
+Unfortunately, this also means there will be some skipping when audio starts.
+  - Now also supports AudioWorklets (for those browser that have it).
+The Raspberry Pi image has been updated to include https due to the SecureContext requirement.
+  - Mousewheel controls for the receiver sliders
+- Error handling for failed SDR devices

 **News (2019-09-29 by DD5FJK)**
 - One of the most-requested features is finally coming to OpenWebRX: Bookmarks (sometimes also referred to as labels).
 There's two kinds of bookmarks available:
   - Serverside bookmarks that are set up by the receiver administrator.
 Check the file `bookmarks.json` for examples!